Reflecting on Church #37: It’s Time for a Serious Church Cleaning

 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #37.

 I’m sure the regulars overlook the filthy conditions, but dirt was the main thing I saw.
-There are so many ways that a church can scare off a visitor; don’t let a dirty building be one of them.
+And if formed my chief memory of my visit.
+There are so many ways that a church can scare off a visitor.
+Don’t let a dirty building be one of them.

 Give your facility a serious church cleaning.
 Your visitors will appreciate it.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.